optuna/optuna/docs/source/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This can be achieved by using client/server RDBs (such as PostgreSQL and MySQL).
 However, if you are in the environment where you can not install a client/server RDB, you can not run multi-processing parallelization with multiple nodes.
-When you really want to do it, please request it as a GitHub issue.
-If we receive a lot of requests, we may provide a solution for it.

 For more information about 3., see TutorialEasyParallelization_.